Olfactory Receptors

 Absolute Difference

 The olfactory receptor (OR) gene family contains approximately 1000 genes for olfaction, and humans have experienced varying lineage-specific alterations in these genes.
-Of the ~1000 genes within the family, over 60% are pseudogenized in humans, a percentage twice as high as other non-human primates.
-Additionally, humans have accumulated mutations four times faster in these genes than other primates, one example being in the OR gene 912-913, which in humans has experienced a nonsense mutation rendering it nonfunctional.
-In contrast to this general pattern of loss/pseudogenization, the OR-A gene specifically has expanded from 1-2 copies in chimpanzee and gorilla to 7-11 copies in humans, and a region of subtelomeric DNA duplicated to numerous chromosomes in the human, but not gorilla or chimp, lineage contains additional OR genes.
+Of the ~1000 genes within the family, over 60% are pseudogenized in humans, a percentage twice as high as other non-human primates, and many OR genes have undergone lineage-specific conversion events affecting odorant binding sites.
+Additionally, humans have accumulated mutations four times faster in these genes than other primates.
+One example of this phenomenon is the OR gene 912-93, which in humans has experienced a nonsense mutation rendering it nonfunctional.
+In contrast to this general pattern of loss/pseudogenization, a DNA segment containing multiple OR genes has expanded from 1-2 copies in chimpanzee and gorilla to 7-11 copies in humans.

 The Human Difference: